ikonovi/automationtask_sf_simple/README.md

 6. On the "Login IP Ranges" page, set
    Start IP Address = 0.0.0.0 and End IP Address = 255.255.255.255,
 fill in Description field and click Save.

-_You can watch Video on that - <https://roycon.com/how-to-bypass-login-verification-in-salesforce/>_

 ### Environment Prerequisites
 - JDK 11